 The candidate who beats all the other candidates wins.

-WHAT IS
+A is the winner!

-Borda Count?
+WHAT IS Borda Count?

-This is a voting method where each voter ranks all the candidates.
+How it works: This is a voting method where each voter ranks all the candidates.
 In an election with n candidates, a candidate gets $n-1$ points for each first-place vote, $n-2$ points for each second-place vote, and so on.
 Last place votes get 0 points.
 When all the points are added, the candidate with the most points wins.